Run or Walk Wild for Food and Farmers!

 - They will also receive a specially-designed Run for Biodiversity T-shirt in appreciation for their fundraising efforts.

-- As a special thank you, the top 10 R4B-Toronto fundraisers will be registered for free!
+- As a special campaign this year, the first 10 students who sign up will be registered for free!

 Where do Donations go?